-More elementary number theory, theory of equations, elementary properties of rings, 2-dimensional groups of motions, ruler and compass constructions
+More elementary number theory, theory of equations, ring theory, group theory, ruler and compass constructions.

 Continuation of 581.

 The 580-581-582 sequence covers topics in the theory of polynomial equations, number theory, geometry, linear algebra, and algebraic structures in a unified and integrated way.